 Fees: None.
-Individual donors are asked to add 15% above their donation to help overhead, teacher outreach, maintenance and build-out of the DonorsChoose.org website, BUT they may opt out.
+Individual donors are asked to add 15% above their donation to help overhead, teacher outreach, maintenance and maintenance of the DonorsChoose.org website, but they may opt out.
 About a quarter reduce or eliminate the allocation.

 GiveMN is an excellent choice for major school-focused projects.